isabella232/sign-integrations.en/help/veeva/install.md

     ![Image of document details](images/security-overrides.png)

-1. Admins must add the existing shared field *Disable Vault Overlays (disable_vault_overlays__v)* and set it to Active for all document types that are eligible for Adobe Signature.
+1. Admins must add the existing shared field *Disable Vault Overlays (disable_vault_overlays__v)* and set it to **[!UICONTROL Active]** for all document types that are eligible for Adobe Signature.
 Optionally, the field can have a specific security that allows only members of Adobe Sign Admin group to update its value.

     ![Image of allow adobe sign user actions](images/allow-adobe-sign-user-actions.png)

 ### Step 8.
 Declare Document Renditions {#declare-renditions}

-The new rendition type called *Adobe Sign Rendition (adobe_sign_rendition__c) is used by Vault integration to upload signed PDF documents to Adobe Sign.
-The Adobe Sign rendition should be declared for each document type that is eligible for Adobe Signature.
+The new rendition type called *Adobe Sign Rendition (adobe_sign_rendition__c)* is used by Vault integration to upload signed PDF documents to Adobe Sign.
+You must declare the Adobe Sign rendition for each document type that is eligible for Adobe Signature.

 ![Image of rendition types](images/rendition-type.png)